garden-io/garden/docs/reference/template-strings.md

 ### `${inputs.*}`

-The inputs provided to the module through a ModuleTemplate, if applicable.
+The inputs provided to the module through a undefined, if applicable.

 | Type     | Default |
 | -------- | ------- |